 Trincomalee is one of Sri Lanka’s first harbor port cities and was once upon a time visited by Marco Polo and other such sea traders and travelers.
 In this area, the Marble Beach and Dutch Bay are popular amongst visitors.
 Surfers, scuba divers, fishermen and whale watchers are commonly seen on the beaches of Trincomalee.

-Sri Lanka’s history dates back to more than 2500 years and hence have proudly preserved several ruins till date in all parts of the country.
+Sri Lanka’s history dates back to more than 2500 years and hence has proudly preserved several ruins to date in all parts of the country.
 Most of the towns and cities already mentioned above have some historical ruins to look at in addition to the other attractions mentioned in that area.
 History lovers will love to explore the many beautiful frescos, and learn about prehistoric Sri Lankan architecture, visit ancient Temples and other holy shrines to add value to their holiday and make it a memorable one.

 Sri Lanka’s first capital city is Anuradhapura and it was founded in 4th century BC.
 Some of the popular tourist attractions here are: